doushe821/Differentiator/README.md

 - Can calculate derivative of any algebraic expression with 1 variable (made so user can use literas instead of constants).
 - Makes a .tex and .pdf file with results (there is step-by-step calcultation, result and Taylor's row coefficients with a plot).
 There is also tree dump version
-- It supports command line instructions:
+- It supports command line instructions.

---help

---pdf [Output file name]

---point [double value] - point in which Taylor will be calculated (program can identify and prohibit actions such as dividing by zero)

---Taylor [integer value] - degree of Taylor's row approximation

 - Simplifies expressions.